-Dr. Joseph Ortiz manages the USDA Authorized Soils Lab in 140 McGilvrey Hall, inspected annually by the Animal and Plant Health Inspection Service (USDA-APHIS and approved to receive foreign and interstate (domestic) soil samples (licensed to Dr. Ortiz).
-The facility houses a Malvern Mastersizer 2000 Laser Particle Size Analyzer (with dedicated still), a Retch Camsizer Video Particle Size Analyzer, a walk-in refrigerator and chest freezer for sample storage, and a custom-built sample frame for consistent high-throughput analysis of core samples with a hand-held XRF multi-element scanner.
+Dr. Joseph Ortiz manages a Sediment Processing Lab in 140 McGilvrey Hall.
+The facility houses a Malvern Mastersizer 2000 Laser Particle Size Analyzer (with dedicated still), a Retch Camsizer Video Particle Size Analyzer, a walk-in refrigerator and chest freezer for sample storage.
+The XRF is now housed in the X-Ray Lab.

 Paleoclimate and Physical Properties Lab

 Dr. Joseph Ortiz manages the Paleoclimate and Physical Properties and water quality Remote Sensing lab.
 This lab maintains instrumentation for analysis of water and sediment samples in the lab and the field for paleoclimate and remote sensing validation studies.
-For sediment and rock core analysis, the facility houses a Bartington MS2 magnetic susceptibility meter, a Bruker Tracer IV-SD hand-held XRF multi-element scanner and patented, custom-built sample frame for consistent, high-throughput analysis of core samples.
+For sediment and rock core analysis, the facility houses a Bartington MS2 magnetic susceptibility meter, a Bruker Tracer IV-SD hand-held XRF multi-element scanner.
 There are two Konica-Minolta UV/VIS CM2600d spectrophotometers for analysis of sediment lithology.
 There are also facilities for washing and sieving samples; a drying oven and four high powered dissecting microscopes for micropaleontology, and bench space for sample analysis and computers for instrument control and data processing.
 Two different instruments are available for automated grain size analysis, a Retch Camsizer for analysis of grains coarser than 32 um (medium sand size particles), and a Panalytical/Malvern Mastersizer 2000 for analysis of grains finer than 100um (coarse sand size).

-For water quality work, the lab includes a Panaltyical/Malvern ASD field spec HH2 Pro VNIR spectroradiometer, a Panaltyical/Malvern ASD field spec HH2 VNIR spectroradiometer, a bbe+ Fluoroprobe multichannel fluorometer for identification of multiple classes of algae and cyanobacteria, a Hach Hydrolab DS5X Multiparameter Sonde, LISST-100x in situ Laser Particle Size analyzer and a Sontek Argonaut-XR ADV.
+For water quality work, the lab includes a Panaltyical/Malvern ASD field spec HH2 Pro VNIR spectroradiometer, a Panaltyical/Malvern ASD field spec HH2 VNIR spectroradiometer, a bbe+ Fluoroprobe multichannel fluorometer and custom towing body for identification of multiple classes of algae and cyanobacteria, LISST-100x in situ Laser Particle Size analyzer and a Sontek Argonaut-XR ADV.
 A turner designs Trilogy fluorometer is available for measurement of nutrients, chlorophyll a and other plant pigments from water.
 The Panaltyical/Malvern ASD field spec HH2 Pro and HH2 are equipped with 10 degree foreoptics for field measurement of calibrated absolute surface reflectance, radiometrically calibrated RCR cosine theta receptors for field measurement of downwelling solar irradiance and the diffuse to global ratio, and high intensity/high bright contact probes for calibrated measurement of absolute reflectance of filtered water samples and powered sediment samples.